Albuquerque gets redemption in softball tournament against Belen

 The duo says it was tough playing against each other, but even the competition couldn’t tear them apart.
 In this game based on unity, just as the two sisters cheered for each other, the crowd celebrated the friendly metro-area competition.

-Albuquerque did get the redemption they were hoping for with a score of 9 to 7.
+Albuquerque did get the redemption they were hoping for with a final score of 9-to-7.
 Mayor Keller says he’s hoping to make this an annual event.